-Seabrook Island wildlife.
+Seabrook Island Wildlife

-Learn more about Seabrook Island wildlife.
+Learn more about Seabrook Island wildlife

-These are the common dolphins in this area.
+These are the most common dolphins in this area.
 Adults are 6 to 9 feet long, weighing between 300 and 600 pounds.
 Males live about 45 years and females up to 60.

 The Seabrook Island Turtle Patrol is a volunteer organization supported by the Seabrook Island Property Owners Association and member donations.
 The patrol operates under a permit issued by the South Carolina Department of Natural Resources and follows the department’s guidelines for best practices in identifying, protecting and taking inventory of nests.
-PBS featured the Seabrook Island Turtle Patrol in a segment on turtles.
-Check out the trailer here.

 Want even more information about the flora and fauna of Seabrook Island?
 Visit the Seabrook Island Wildlife Portal to learn more.